Burro Banton: Biography

 Banton's career began in 1976 when he entered a talent contest at the Skateland discothèque in Kingston.
 His early influences included Ranking Joe, Dillinger, Trinity, U Brown, and Ranking Trevor.
 It was around 1978 he first worked with the sound system called Black Hoover, later moving to the Roots Unlimited sound system where he worked alongside Josey Wales.
 He finally established his public reputation and career in 1982 as a DJ for the Gemini sound system and continued in their employment for a further two years.
 Through the middle and late-1980s, his skills as a DJ enabled him to work for Volcano, Stero Mars and the Kilimanjaro sound system, where he was featured with Super Cat and Nicodemus.

 Banton's first recording was with the legendary producer Henry "Junjo" Lawes, owner of the Volcano sound-system.
 Banton released his first LP, Buro, in 1983.
 In 1984 he toured Canada with John Wayne and began to nurture the career of his protégé, Little Burro.

+His single Praise Up Jah Jah released in 1987 was greatly in demand amongst the conscious roots reggae sound system fraternity in England, thanks to Jah Shaka regularly playing the tune on dubplate at his dances.
 As the 1990s approached, Burro Banton continued working with Super Cat and Nicodemus.
 Super Cat formed the "Wild Apache" label, where Burro recorded his first recording of a #1 hit, "Boom Wah Dis."
 When Super Cat signed with Columbia/SME Records, Burro Banton joined forces with the ace producer Bobby Konders and the Massive B label in 1991.
 Here, Burro Banton recorded numerous #1 hits including "Washington Session", "Tek a Set", "Westmoreland Sensi", and many more.

 Massive B released Burro's second LP, The Original Banton in 1995.
 Burro continued recording with Massive B until 1998 and during this period worked with Steely and Clevie, one of Jamaica's most respected production teams, for whom he reworked his earlier hit "Boom Wah Dis" on their "Street Sweeper" riddim, scoring another #1 hit from Kingston, Jamaica, to New York to Miami and beyond.
 It was in heavy rotation around the world for many months in reggae and Caribbean-music circles.